 - Our customers generally enter into framework sales agreements with us for a term ranging from one year to two years.
 During the contract term, the customers are entitled to place purchase orders with us based on the unit price as stated in the framework sales agreements.
-As at the Latest Practicable Date, our Group had entered into framework sales agreement with all our major customers. - Out of the 40 customers which generated revenue to our Group in FY2020, 27 customers, which contributed revenue of approximately RMB305.4 million, representing approximately 95.9% of our total revenue for FY2020, had continued to place purchase orders with us in FY2021. - Based on preliminary enquiries with our major customers, our Directors understand that our major customers were in general satisfied with the products and services supplied by our Group and such customers do not foresee any material reduction in the amount of purchase from our Group in the foreseeable future.
+As at the Latest Practicable Date, our Group was in the course of negotiating the renewal of framework sales agreement with Hubei Xinjiarui.
+Save as Hubei Xinjiarui, our Group had entered into framework sales agreement with all our other major customers as at the Latest Practicable Date. - Out of the 40 customers which generated revenue to our Group in FY2020, 27 customers, which contributed revenue of approximately RMB305.4 million, representing approximately 95.9% of our total revenue for FY2020, had continued to place purchase orders with us in FY2021. - Based on preliminary enquiries with our major customers, our Directors understand that our major customers were in general satisfied with the products and services supplied by our Group and such customers do not foresee any material reduction in the amount of purchase from our Group in the foreseeable future.